 The next article in this series will provide additional evidence for the cloak-and-dagger pillar.

-Posted by Moti Nissani on April 13, 2015, With 4920 Reads Filed under Government & Politics, History, Investigations.
+Posted by Moti Nissani on April 13, 2015, With 4984 Reads Filed under Government & Politics, History, Investigations.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.